According to Hoyle...

 ++*pointerParameter;

-// dereferencing pointer, so mods are permament
+// dereferencing pointer, so mods are permanent

 }